Brownian Motion on the Unitary Quantum Group: Construction and Cutoff: The Limit Profile

-Let us conclude this section by discussing the result.
-The limit profile on the right (\(c > 0\)) is straightforward to compute due to the inherent absolute continuity in this region.
+Let us conclude this section by discussing the result of Theorem \ref{thisisit}.
+The limit profile on the right ($c > 0$) is straightforward to compute thanks to the absolute continuity in this region.
 However, outside of this region, absolute continuity is lost.
-It is worth recalling that such a loss of absolute continuity was already observed in \cite{FTW21}, where all processes studied exhibited an atom as the singular part when absolute continuity was no longer present.
+It is worth recalling that such a loss of absolute continuity was already observed in \cite{FTW21}, where all processes studied exhibited an atom as the singular part when absolute continuity was lost.
 P. Biane, in \cite[Sec 12.2]{Bia08}, introduced an interesting method for recovering the absolutely continuous part of a measure when only its moments are known, provided that one can identify its atom.
 In our case, the singular part is more complex than a single atom, and it remains unclear whether Biane’s method could be applied here.
-We conjecture, however, that the singular part lies outside the support of \(\nu_{\mathrm{SC}}\), and that there is true \(\mathrm{L}^1\)-convergence.
-Specifically, we believe that even for \(c < 0\), the absolutely continuous part of the process converges to that of \(\eta_c\) in \(\mathrm{L}^1(\nu_{\mathrm{SC}})\).
+We conjecture, however, that the singular part lies outside the support of $\nu_{\mathrm{SC}}$, and that there is true $\mathrm{L}^1$-convergence.
+Specifically, we believe that even for $c < 0$, the absolutely continuous part of the process converges to that of $\eta_c$ in $\mathrm{L}^1(\nu_{\mathrm{SC}})$.
+Nonetheless, we have reasons to believe that the density of the absolutely continuous part (when $c\sl 0$) is in $\mathrm{L}^1(\nu_{\mathrm{SC}})$ (by definition) but not in $\mathrm{L}^2(\nu_{\mathrm{SC}})$, which renders Biane's method inapplicable here.